hanabi/hanabi.github.io/misc/BGA.md

 * Why do this?
 For multiple reasons:
   * Without this convention, it takes more than one clue to give a *Play Clue* to a chop card.
   * This convention compliments *Finesses*.
 (Our group has a wide variety of *Finesses* and *Bluffs*, so it is easy to "get" fresh cards, but more difficult to "get" cards on chop.)
-  * Consider the situation where all critical 4s are currently playable and a player recieves a number 4 clue on newest + chop.
+  * Consider the situation where all critical 4s are currently playable and a player receives a number 4 clue on newest + chop.
 On BGA, the focus of the clue is ambiguous.
 In my group, you can always play chop.
 * Don't worry - having *Chop Focus* turned on does not limit your options as much as you would think.
 With good players, you can often give a BGA-style clue that is NOT meant to be *Chop Focus*, and the other players will be able to figure it out from the negative information on the card or the context of the game.
 (We call this *Focus Inversion*, but let's not go into too much detail on that right now.)

 ### Color Saves - Changed